thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/mqtt-connector/security-subsection-basic.md

 **Basic** authentication option uses a **username** and **password** configured on the MQTT broker.
-It’s a good default for most setups—just use strong, unique credentials.
+It’s a good default for most setups - just use strong, unique credentials.
 For stronger identity and mutual verification, consider certificate-based authentication.

 {% assign securityBasic = '